PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Appendix

 \subsubsection{Maze navigation task}

 In this environment, a $7$-DOF robotic arm gripper navigates across random four room mazes.
 The gripper arm is kept closed and the positions of walls and gates are randomly generated.
 The table is discretized into a rectangular $W*H$ grid, and the vertical and horizontal wall positions $W_{P}$ and $H_{P}$ are randomly picked from $(1,W-2)$ and $(1,H-2)$ respectively.
 In the four room environment thus constructed, the four gate positions are randomly picked from $(1,W_{P}-1)$, $(W_{P}+1,W-2)$, $(1,H_{P}-1)$ and $(H_{P}+1,H-2)$.
 The height of gripper is kept fixed at table height, and it has to navigate across the maze to the goal position(shown as red sphere).
 The following implementation details refer to both the higher and lower level polices, unless otherwise explicitly stated.
 The state and action spaces in the environment are continuous.
 The state is represented as the vector $[p,\mathcal{M}]$, where $p$ is current gripper position and $\mathcal{M}$ is the sparse maze array.
 The higher level policy input is thus a concatenated vector $[p,\mathcal{M},g]$, where $g$ is the target goal position, whereas the lower level policy input is concatenated vector $[p,\mathcal{M},s_g]$, where $s_g$ is the sub-goal provided by the higher level policy.
 The current position of the gripper is the current achieved goal.
 The sparse maze array $\mathcal{M}$ is a discrete $2D$ one-hot vector array, where $1$ represents presence of a wall block, and $0$ absence.
-In our experiments, the size of $p$ and $\mathcal{M}$ are kept to be $3$ and $110$ respectively.
-The upper level predicts subgoal $s_g$, hence the higher level policy action space dimension is the same as the dimension of goal space of lower primitive.
-The lower primitive action $a$ which is directly executed on the environment, is a $4$ dimensional vector with every dimension $a_i \in [0,1]$.
-The first $3$ dimensions provide offsets to be scaled and added to gripper position for moving it to the intended position.
-The last dimension provides gripper control($0$ implies a fully closed gripper, $0.5$ implies a half closed gripper and $1$ implies a fully open gripper).
-We select $100$ randomly generated mazes each for training, testing and validation.
-For selecting train, test and validation mazes, we first randomly generate $300$ distinct mazes, and then randomly divide them into $100$ train, test and validation mazes each.
-We use off-policy Soft Actor Critic~\citep{DBLP:journals/corr/abs-1801-01290} algorithm for optimizing RL objective in our experiments.